coldbox-theme/coldbox-ads-addon/readme.txt

 == Installation ==

-1. Upload `coldbox-ads-addon` folder to the `/wp-content/plugins/` directory
+1. Upload `coldbox-ads-extension` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Set your publisher ID and Slot IDs from the Theme Customizer